Rainbow Farm

 Rainbow Farm was a pro-marijuana campground in Newberg Township, Cass County, Michigan, United States, that was involved in a fatal police standoff on September 3, 2001.
 The campground was run by Tom Crosslin and his life partner Rolland "Rollie" Rohm and was home to two annual festivals, "HempAid" and "Roach Roast", which ran from 1996 through 2001.
-The operation ended with the burning down, by Crosslin and Rohm, of the structures on the property and the deaths of both Crosslin and Rohm.
+The operation ended with the burning down, by Crosslin and Rohm, of the structures on the property and the deaths of both Crosslin and Rohm by law enforcement.

 Background

 Crosslin and Rohm met in the early 1990s when Rohm began living in a group home owned by Crosslin.
 In the year 1993, Crosslin purchased Rainbow Farm.

 Starting in 1996, Rainbow Farm began hosting two annual events, "HempAid" (on Memorial Day) and "Roach Roast" (on Labor Day).
 Guests included Tommy Chong, High Times editor Steve Hager, Merle Haggard, members of Big Brother and the Holding Company, and more.
 These events from 1996 through 2001 made Rainbow Farm the center of marijuana activism in Michigan.
 It was listed by High Times magazine as "fourteenth on the list of twenty-five Top Stoner Travel Spots in the world".